OokTech/TW5-Bob/RoadMap.md

     wiki and any editing can be done as a normal multi-user wiki.
   - Saving exports the changed wiki to overwrite the single file wiki (or save under a new name if that is what you want)
-- Make sure that closed connections are being pruned (make sure that connections are being closed!)
 - If a connection isn't authenticated than serve the wiki without the Bob plugin to make it smaller.
 - See if we can store the tiddlywiki core and Bob plugin in localstorage and